Frequently Asked Questions

 • Wellings does not use leverage at the fund level, however our operators typically use debt when acquiring new properties.
 We anticipate that bank or seller financing will generally account for between approximately fifty percent (50%) and seventy percent (70%) of the gross fair market value of each property.

-The information contained on this page is for information purposes, and should not be regarded as an offer to sell or a solicitation of an offer to buy any security in any jurisdiction where such an offer or solicitation would be in violation of any laws.
-The price and value of the investments referred to on this page and the income from such investments may fluctuate, and investors may realize losses on these investments, including a loss of principal.
-We do not provide tax, accounting, or legal advice to our clients, and all investors are advised to consult with their tax, accounting, or legal advisers regarding any potential investment.
-The information and any opinions contained on this page have been obtained from sources that we consider reliable, but we do not represent such information and opinions are accurate or complete, and thus should not be relied upon as such.
-Past performance is not indicative or a guarantee of future performance.
-Interested investors should review the Private Placement Memorandum (PPM) and all terms of this page are subject to the terms of the PPM.
-Projected returns are based upon various assumptions set forth in the PPM and are subject to risks which are also outlined in the PPM.
+The information on this page is for informational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction where such an offer or solicitation would be unlawful.
+Wellings is an SEC-registered investment advisor, however Wellings does not provide tax, legal, or accounting advice.
+Investors should consult their own advisors regarding any investment.
+Information and any opinions contained on this page have been obtained from sources that we consider reliable, but we do not represent that such information and opinions are accurate or complete and thus should not be relied upon as such.